smarras79/Jexpresso/README.md

 # JEXPRESSO

+WARNING: This is a minimal version specifically to allow the group at CSCS for the GPU addition!

-A research and educational software for the numerical solution of 1D, 2D, and 3D PDEs using spectral and spectral element methods on CPUs and GPUs.
+A research and educational software for the numerical solution of 2D, and 3D PDEs using spectral element methods.
 DISCLAIMER: this is WIP.

 If you are interested in contributing, please get in touch.